 About 3 hours south-east of Auckland, the Rotorua geothermal area is famous for its technicolor sulphur pools, bubbling springs, mud baths, and geysers.
 It also offers a plethora of fun activities, from mountain biking to whitewater kayaking as well.
 Our family stayed here for about 2 days in total, but could have easily stayed a week and still have plenty to see and do with the kids.
 With so many options to choose from, you can’t possibly be wondering what to do in Rotorua New Zealand.

 Driving east from Waitomo (another 2 hours on the road), we arrived in the early evening; so the first thing we did was look for a restaurant.
 Based on reviews, we headed to the aptly-named Eat Street, a pedestrian-only covered street with restaurants, cafes and bars lined on both sides.
 After checking out the many options available to us, we decided the kid-friendly choice was a restaurant called CBK.
 It turned out to be a very good choice.
 Famous for it’s stone grilled meat, I had an amazing rib-eye steak sizzle in front of my eyes, the stone grill allowing each bite to be grilled to the just right temperature.
 My mouth is watering remembering this meal.
-But the deal of the day (evening) had to go to Nolan, who ordered a Flintstone Grill Plate kids meal with beef medallions and a cut of lamb on a stone grill for under $14 NZD.
+But the deal of the day (evening) had to go to DD, who ordered a Flintstone Grill Plate kids meal with beef medallions and a cut of lamb on a stone grill for under $14 NZD.
 Crazy good deal no matter in any part of the world.

 Wai-o-Tapu Thermal Wonderland